History of the

 The Creation of a Bilingual and Bicultural Committee

-During the Utah Association for the Deaf conference on June 13–14, 1997, a significant event occurred when Dennis Platt, the husband of Shirlie Hortie Platt, who was the newly elected UAD president and a USDB Institutional Council member, established the Bilingual and Bicultural Committee.
-Also, David Samuelsen, a UAD member, proposed to appoint Minnie Mae Wilding-Diaz, a highly respected figure in the Deaf community, a professionally qualified, passionate advocate for ASL/English bilingual education, and a Deaf parent of three Deaf children, as the chair of the committee (David Samuelsen, personal communication, July 26, 2016).
-The Utah Association for the Deaf approved David's proposal, marking a significant shift in the landscape of deaf education.
-The committee focused on advocating for ASL/English bilingual education, and its work has had a positive impact on the community, providing hope for a better future in deaf education.
+During the Utah Association for the Deaf (UAD) conference on June 13–14, 1997, a significant event occurred when Dennis R. Platt, the husband of Shirlie Hortie Platt—who had just been elected as the president of the UAD and was a member of the USDB Institutional Council—established the Bilingual and Bicultural Committee.
+Additionally, David Samuelsen, a UAD member, proposed the appointment of Minnie Mae Wilding-Diaz as the chair of this committee.
+Wilding-Diaz is a highly respected figure in the Deaf community, a professionally qualified advocate for ASL/English bilingual education, and a Deaf parent of three Deaf children.
+The UAD approved David Samuelsen's proposal, resulting in a significant change to the Deaf education landscape (David Samuelsen, personal communication, July 26, 2016).

-Throughout the campaign, the UAD committee strategically used the term 'Bi-Bi,' a shorthand for 'bilingual-bicultural, 'to underscore their vision of incorporating both ASL and English in the education of Deaf children.
-They also aimed to highlight the importance of integrating Deaf culture into the educational experience of Deaf children (Minnie Mae Wilding-Diaz, personal communication, March 29, 2010).
+Throughout their campaign, the UAD committee strategically used the term 'Bi-Bi,' shorthand for 'bilingual-bicultural,' to emphasize their vision of incorporating both ASL and English in Deaf children's education.
+They aimed to highlight the importance of integrating Deaf culture into their educational experience (Minnie Mae Wilding-Diaz, personal communication, March 29, 2010).
+This approach fosters a deeper understanding of both languages and promotes a sense of identity and belonging among Deaf students.
+By advocating for Bi-Bi education, the UAD committee aimed to create a more inclusive and empowering environment for future generations.

-Throughout the campaign, the UAD committee strategically used the term 'Bi-Bi,' a shorthand for 'bilingual-bicultural, 'to underscore their vision of incorporating both ASL and English in the education of Deaf children.
-They also aimed to highlight the importance of integrating Deaf culture into the educational experience of Deaf children (Minnie Mae Wilding-Diaz, personal communication, March 29, 2010).
+Throughout their campaign, the UAD committee strategically used the term 'Bi-Bi,' shorthand for 'bilingual-bicultural,' to emphasize their vision of incorporating both ASL and English in Deaf children's education.
+They aimed to highlight the importance of integrating Deaf culture into their educational experience (Minnie Mae Wilding-Diaz, personal communication, March 29, 2010).
+This approach fosters a deeper understanding of both languages and promotes a sense of identity and belonging among Deaf students.
+By advocating for Bi-Bi education, the UAD committee aimed to create a more inclusive and empowering environment for future generations.

 The Bi-Bi Committee Meets